Saltar al contenido principal

 Tenga en cuenta que\(AX = AX'\)\(BX = BX'\),, y\(CX = CX'\).
 Por SSS lo conseguimos\(\angle ABX = \pm \measuredangle ABX'\).
 Ya que\(X \ne X'\), lo conseguimos\(\measuredangle ABX \equiv - \measuredangle ABX'\).
 De la misma manera que lo conseguimos\(\measuredangle CBX \equiv -\measuredangle CBX'\).
 Restando estas dos identidades la una de la otra, eso lo conseguimos\(\measuredangle ABC \equiv - \measuredangle ABC\).
 Concluir que\(\measuredangle ABC = 0\) o\(\pi\).
 Es decir,\(\triangle ABC\) es degenerado —una contradicción.

-This page titled 4.4: Condición Lado Lateral is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Anton Petrunin via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 4.4: Condición Lado Lateral is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Anton Petrunin via source content that was edited to the style and standards of the LibreTexts platform.